hasanloo/bitcoin-exchanger/README.md

 ### Instruction

-A simple applicatin that constantly checks the currency exchange rate from Bitcoin to different currencies using [this API] (https://blockchain.info/ticker) and store it in [Timescaldb] (https://github.com/timescale/timescaledb).
+A simple applicatin that constantly checks the currency exchange rate from Bitcoin to different currencies using [this API](https://blockchain.info/ticker) and store it in [Timescaldb](https://github.com/timescale/timescaledb).
 It provide an endpoint to get the latest rate of the currency and another endpoint to return rates in a time range.

 ### Installation / Setup